How to order books, ebooks and DVDs for addition to your reading lists

 Submit your lists well in advance of the new trimester to ensure that your material is available for the start of term.
 Ebooks can be available for use within seven days, print books can take a minimum of three weeks.

 Resend your current reading lists (even if there are no changes) this will confirm your reading lists are still active.
 We will check for new editions and ebooks to update your list.
 Even if an item is already in the library please let us know you are using it in your module as this affects our purchasing decisions.

-There are two types of reading list resources:
+There are three types of reading list resources:

 Essential reading - resources that the students are directed to read.
 You can find resources using links in GCU Learn, lists in module handbooks or in Discover.